 It’s a fact that parents are usually not conscious about when to bring their child to a dentist.
 Should you just delay unless all of their teeth have shown, or until there is any serious problem?
 The experts say ‘NO’.
 The American Association of Kids Friendly Dentists suggests that a child’s first visit should be done when the first tooth appears.
 And it’s naturally within 6-12 months at the latest.

-Dental tension and anxiety generally begin during childhood and likely to deteriorate if not taken care of.
+Dental tension and anxiety generally begin during childhood and are likely to deteriorate if not taken care of.
 This is the reason, a kid’s first dental visit is so essential.
 We at South Airdrie Smiles want to make your kid’s first visit to the dentist a memorable one.
 This will set the tone of healthy oral practices your toddler will retain for a lifetime.

 Ask your doubts and issues to the Kids Friendly Dentist in Airdrie.
 If you have dental tensions or fear, then remain calm!
 And make sure that you do not show those fears or dislikes to your little one.
 Get them excited about their first visit by telling them the dentist will count their teeth, and they will get a prize at the end!

 Prepare the Dentist

-When visiting for the first time, provide the dentist your toddler’s entire health history.
+When visiting for the first time, provide the dentist with your toddler’s entire health history.
 We are skilled to treat your toddler and we always focus on patience.
-We do not make a kid to rush or pressurize them anyway and always use child-friendly language!
+We do not make a kid rush or pressure them anyway and always use child-friendly language!

 What you can Expect at the First Visit?

-Actually the visit is about introducing your toddler to the dentist’s office!
+Actually, the visit is about introducing your toddler to the dentist’s office!
 It will enable your child to explore various instruments and even take a ride in the chair.
-When he/she is comfortable with the office ambience and its staff, this will in turn build trust!
+When he/she is comfortable with the office ambiance and its staff, this will, in turn, build trust!
 It’s time for the dentist to take a quick look at his/her mouth now.